-Giving your loved one time and space to process the breakup can afford you both a renewed perspective.
+Giving your loved one time and space to process the breakup will afford you both a renewed perspective.

 Still, at some point, you will need to get in touch.
 And then what?